yusufkarabocekz/STM32_Tutorials/README.md

 ## 3. ADC with Potentiometer

-Use the Analog-to-Digital Converter (ADC) to read values from a potentiometer.
-This project is essential for understanding how to interface analog sensors with the STM32.
+Use the Analog-to-Digital Converter (ADC) to read the values from the potentiometer and the LM35 sensor.
+This project is necessary to understand how to interface analog sensors with the STM32

 - **Project Name:** `Potentiometer_ADC_Reader`
-- **Description:** Read potentiometer values using the ADC and convert them into digital signals.
+- **Description:** Read potentiometer and LM35 values using the ADC and convert them into digital signals.

 ## 4. DMA with ADC